AnushaAshokReddy/trial.github.io/index.md

 For example some pipeline modules as MinMaxNormalisers have the function of normalising the data for the larger algorithms.

-Following example illustrates how to setup the learning pipeline for Data Descriptor:
+Following example illustrates how to setup the learning pipeline modules:

 ```csharp
 public void SimpleSequenceTest()